tlpacifico/oui-system/docs/04-BUSINESS-RULES.md

 - Discount reason must be recorded

 ### RN-POS-03: Payment Methods
-- Accepted methods: Cash, Credit Card, Debit Card, PIX, Store Credit
+- Accepted methods: **Cash, Credit Card, Debit Card, MBWAY, Store Credit**
 - Split payment allowed: customer can combine up to 2 payment methods
 - Total of all payments must equal or exceed sale total
 - Change is only given for cash payments

 ### RN-POS-04: Sale Completion Effects
 When a sale is finalized:
-1. Each sold item's status changes to `Sold`
+1. Each sold item's status changes to `Vendido`
 2. Items are removed from available inventory
 3. For consigned items: sale is recorded for future commission settlement
-4. Receipt/cupom fiscal is generated
+4. Receipt is generated
 5. Cash register totals are updated
 6. If customer is registered: loyalty points are credited

 ### RN-POS-05: Sale Number Format
 - Format: `V{YYYYMMDD}-{DailySequence:000}`
-- Example: `V20250901-015` (15th sale on September 1, 2025)
+- Example: `V20260215-015` (15th sale on 15 February 2026)
 - Sequence resets daily

 ### RN-POS-06: Large Sale Requirements
-- Sales above **R$10,000:** customer CPF required for fiscal compliance
+- Sales above **€1,000:** customer NIF required for invoicing compliance
-- Sales above **R$5,000 in cash:** additional documentation may be required
+- Sales above **€500 in cash:** additional documentation may be required

 ---

-## 4. Return / Exchange Rules
+## 5. Return / Exchange Rules

 ### RN-RET-01: Return Policy
 - **Defective items:** exchange within 7 days of purchase